What if Santa went virtual?

 A clever calculation from The Atlantic in 2011 estimated that there were roughly 526 million Christian children who could believe in Santa.
 When you consider population growth since 2011 and the fact that Santa is celebrated across many beliefs, this figure is likely an underestimate, but it’s a solid start.

-Even so, there’s an opportunity here as there are over 500 million children who aren’t sending letters.
-Santa has of course expanded his reach with a hotline phone number, (650) 313-4000, and even a text line at (833) 798-0109.
+Even so, there’s an opportunity here as there are over 500 million children who aren’t sending physical letters.
+For them, it might be easier to call Santa.
+He has, of course, expanded his reach with a toll-free number.
+You can call Santa’s phone number, aka the Santa hotline, (605) 313-4000, or even text him a wish list at (833) 798-0109.

-North Pole manufacturing and operations.
+North Pole manufacturing and operations

 In an automated North Pole toy factory, a manufacturing line with 12 robotic stations could make 7,200 toys per day.
-This is based on the build rate of the ToyMaker 3000 at the Museum of Science+Industry in Chicago, which produced300 toys per hour.
+This is based on the build rate of the ToyMaker 3000 at the Museum of Science + Industry in Chicago, which produced 300 toys per hour.

 Running 24/7, Santa would need 200 manufacturing lines to build one toy per child for his yearly Christmas delivery.